-(First priority in each category will be given to children who will have older brothers or sisters attending the school in September 2015)
+(First priority in each category will be given to children who will have older brothers or sisters attending the school in September 2016)

-- Catholic Looked After Children or children who were previously looked after but immediately after being Looked After became subject to an adoption, residence or special guardianship order. - 2.
-Catholic Children whose home address is within the parish(es) served by the school.
+Catholic Looked After Children or children who were previously looked after but immediately after being Looked After became subject to an adoption, child arrangements or special guardianship order.

-- 3. Catholic Children whose home address is outside of the parish(es) served by the school. - 4.
-Looked After Children or children who were previously looked after but immediately after being Looked After became subject to an adoption, residence or special guardianship order. - 5.
-Children, who are baptised or dedicated members of other Christian Churches as recognised by Churches Together in England (see note 4). - 6.
+- 2. Catholic Children whose home address is within the parish(es) served by the school. - 3.
+Catholic Children whose home address is outside of the parish(es) served by the school. - 4.
+Looked After Children or children who were previously looked after but immediately after being Looked After became subject to an adoption, child arrangements order or special guardianship order. - 5.
+Children, who are baptised or dedicated members of other Christian Churches. - 6.
 Children of other world faiths. - 7.
 Other children.